UrbanInstitute/ed-data/master_sheet_graph_edits.md

 #SECTION 2: COST OF EDUCATING

+**Figure 2-2
+#add blank data point (null) as last x-value and "" to categories
+#add "overrideTickCount": true, to topmost bracket
+#set tick.count to 8

+**Figure 2-3
+#add blank data point (null) as last x-value and "" to categories
+#add "overrideTickCount": true, to topmost bracket
+#set tick.count to 9

 **Figure 2-4
-#add "highlightIndex" : 25  to outermost bracket
+#add "highlightIndex" : 36  to outermost bracket

 *Figure 2-7: for all multiples, add spaces to x-axis labels to create two lines, for example: "'01'–        '02'"